jeffsanicola/vault-policy-guide/README.md

 Vault's Access Control List (ACL) policies specify a set of rules to apply to one or more paths.
 Policies, by themselves, do nothing.
 Policies are only meaningful when assigned to a token, entity, or group.

+>**Helpful Hint!**
+>
+>ACL policies are "default deny", meaning that access is not granted unless explicity defined in an assigned policy.
+>
+>Use this to your advantage when designing for "least privileged" access.

 ### Policy Construction

 Policies are written in HashiCorp Configuration Language (HCL) files.
 Basic policies consist of three things: